 Some ice skates don’t fit exactly true to size, but this isn’t necessarily a bad feature.
 Tightly-fitting skates often loosen up with wear, while those that are a bit too loose may be “fixed” by simply adjusting the laces for a more secure fit.

 It’s also important that you realize there is a break-in period with most ice skates.
 This is particularly true of skates that are built for performance which often have stiffer material.
-Though the time frame varies, it’s part of getting use to a pair of new skates and learning how to maneuver in them on the ice.
+Though the time frame varies, it’s part of getting used to a pair of new skates and learning how to maneuver in them on the ice.

-Though the appearance of ice skates have little to do with performance, most men want to look cool on the ice.
+Though the appearance of ice skates has little to do with performance, most men want to look cool on the ice.
 From sporty designs with bold colors and materials to traditional figure skates with laces to the top of the ankle, there are numerous types of skates available to fit each male ice skater’s preferences when it comes to aesthetic appeal.

 Offers superior support.
 The build is typically more substantial than synthetic materials, which is beneficial for more active skaters.